Pau1fitz/react-interview/readme.md

 you can use an arrow function in the callback.
 The problem here is that a new callback is created each time the component renders.

 #### How would you prevent a component from rendering?
-Returning null from a component's render method hide the component, but it does not affect the firing of the component's lifecycle methods.
+Returning null from a component's render method means nothing will be displayed, but it does not affect the firing of the component's lifecycle methods.

 If the amount of the component re-rendering is an issue,  there are two options available.
 Manually implementing a check in shouldComponentUpdate lifecycle method hook.
 ```